Ramakrishnan24689/OfficeUIFabricReactPeoplePicker/README.md

 ## Usage

-Option 1 - import the zip file directly into CDS.
+Option 1 - Import the zip file directly into CDS.
 Managed or Unmanaged Solution.

 Option 2
 - git clone the repo